cmcmteixeira/article-test/README.md

 - Add Pact contracts between services and/or expose client libraries.
 - Improve UI; having to click "Search" is not ideal; make it prettier as well
 - Integrate with the ELK stash so that logs are more easily queriable & so that we can plot log information in Grafana
+- Allow for multiple retries on service startup (this would not be a problem with tools like Kubernetes or EC2 which can restart the service automatically if the healthcheck endpoints fail but it's not ideal with docker-compose) so that starting the service multiple times is not necessary

 #### Tools & Libraries used
 - cats